ngeraldi/eDNA_reference_libraries/README.md

 the following taxonomy which will need to be input in DADA2 assigntaxonomy function c("superkingdom","kingdom","phylum","class","order","family","genus","species")

+To include more sequences in the databases, sequences with either the forward or the reverse primers were kept.
 ####################################################

 rbcl mini (F52/R193)  (Little et al. 2014)